 How to get cheap tickets to the Roman Forum

-For this, you are in luck: practically all Colosseum tickets and guided tours include also the visit to the Roman Forum, so you won't need to queue any more or pay extra to visit the archaeological area of the Forum.
+Here, yes, you are in luck: virtually all Colosseum tickets and guided tours also include a visit to the Roman Forum, so you won't need to queue or pay extra to visit the archaeological area of the Forum.

 Therefore, the discounts and reduced rates mentioned above will also apply to access the Roman Forum.
-The Mount Palatine is also included in the vast majority of tickets and visits to the Colosseum and Forum, although if you want to visit the Palatine Museum you will need to make sure that your ticket includes Full Access to all areas of the Colosseum and its surroundings.
+The Palatine Hill is also included in the vast majority of tickets and visits to the Colosseum and the Forum, although if you want to visit the Palatine Museum you should make sure that your ticket includes Full Access to all areas of the Colosseum and its surroundings.

-On the first Sunday of every month the Colosseum opens its doors for free to all visitors who want to tour inside.
-As you can imagine, the queues are enormous and the large crowds can take away from the visit.
+On the first Sunday of every month the Colosseum opens its doors free of charge to all visitors who want to tour inside.
+As you can imagine, the queues are enormous and the large crowds can spoil the visit.

-If you are determined to make the most of the occasion, I recommend that you get up very early and be there early in the morning: it will be the only way to secure your place in the most coveted amphitheater in the world.
+If you are determined to take advantage of the occasion, I recommend that you get up early and be there early in the morning: it will be the only way to ensure you a place in the most coveted amphitheater in the world.

 How can I save on tickets to the Colosseum?

-Another way to reduce the costs of your visit to the Colosseum is by purchasing the Roma Pass tourist card.
-If you plan to visit several museums and monuments in the city, you may want to buy this tourist card, which gives you access to them at a "flat rate" price.
+Another way to reduce the costs of your visit to the Colosseum is to purchase the Roma Pass.
+If you plan to access several museums and monuments in the city you may want to buy this tourist card, which gives you access to them at a "flat rate" price.